Child Learning Difficulties supported at Brainstorm

 Clinical Outcomes

 Full evaluation was completed at scheduled intervals throughout the eight week course.
-At the conclusion of the program it was noted from a pre-administration questionnaire that he had improved both socially and behaviourally in all environments.
+At the program's conclusion, a pre-administration questionnaire noted that he had improved socially and behaviourally in all environments.
 The patient showed no disturbance with his gait.
 His motor timing was smooth and accurate and visual motor activity was unremarkable.

-The patient stated that he enjoyed bike riding and running now and he also admitted he enjoyed spending time with his family.
+The patient stated that he enjoys bike riding and running now and also admitted that he enjoys spending time with his family.

 Overall it was found that his neurological health had demonstrated a marked improvement.